 While the physical changes during pregnancy are inevitable, low back pain doesn't have to be.
 Here is a simple sequence of exercises that will help you ward off lumbar discomfort throughout pregnancy and beyond:

 Standing with feet wider than your hips to make room for your belly, inhale as you take your arms out to the sides and up overhead, then exhale as you bend forward from the waist and release the head and hands toward the floor.
 Hang there for three deep breaths, then inhale to lift your chest to straighten your spine, squeezing the shoulder blades together to flatten the back.
 Exhale to release back into the forward bend.
 Inhale back up to flat back, exhale and release.
 Repeat 10 times.

 From the Forward Bend, roll up slowly to stand, keeping the knees bent and placing your hands on your thighs above the knees.
 Inhale to lift your chin and your tailbone upward back behind you.
 Exhale to tuck your tailbone under while you drop your gaze to look at the knees.
 Repeat 10 times with slow and controlled breaths.

 3. Tail wagging

 Slowly make your way down to hands and knees.
 Inhale deeply to begin.
-As you exhale look over your right shoulder, moving the shoulder toward the hip and the hip toward the shoulder.
+As you exhale, look over your right shoulder, moving the shoulder toward the hip and the hip toward the shoulder.
 Inhale back to center and exhale to the left.
-Repeat 10 times to each side with slow and controlled breaths.
+Repeat 10 times on each side with slow and controlled breaths.

 4. Child's Pose